 Because of the sizeable crowd, we parked near the far edge of the parking lot, and made our way to the ballpark.
 We got to our seats about 20 minutes before the first pitch, which gave us just enough time to get something to eat.
 This was not our first visit to The Diamond.
 We came down to Richmond in May of 2017 to see a pair of games against the Harrisburg Senators.
 During those games, our seats were much better, but the weather that weekend was cloudy and cool.

 The first pitch occurred precisely at 605 pm.
 After a scoreless top of the first, the Flying Squirrels jumped on the YardGoats starter Parker French for three runs in the bottom of the first, adding two more in the bottom of the 3rd.
 The Flying Squirrels outburst continued in the bottom of the 5th, plating three more runs.

-Though the Yard Goats scored three run in the in the bottom of the 3rd, the Goats could not pull much closer.
+Though the Yard Goats scored three run in the in the bottom of the 3rd, Hartford would not pull much closer.
 As the evening wore on, with the outcome of the game all but assured, the crowd started thinning out after 6th inning.
 By the end of the game, more than half the crowd had left.
 Considering we still had a two hour drive home after the game, a dwindling crowd would make exiting much easier.